alertlogic/ehub-collector/README.md

    **Note:** This value defaults to `$Default`; you can reuse this consumer group if there are no other consumers of this Event Hub.
 If there are other consumers of the Event Hub, a separate consumer group should be created for the Alert Logic collector, and its name typed here.

+   **Event Hub Filter Json** - Type the filter in JSON format.
+   **example:** {"resultType":"Success"}

+   - **Event Hub Filter Regex** - Type the filter in REGEX format.
+   **example:** \/*.Policy or "Policy"

+   **Note:** For "Event Hub Filter Json" and "Event Hub Filter Regex", only messages which contain the specified property will be collected.
+If both the filter values are provided then logs will be collected based on both the values.

 1. Click **Purchase**.

 **Note:** If you choose to create new event hub via the template then the following event hub scaling parameters are used: